 Chicken owners plagued with raccoon thieves stealing their eggs may want to add hardware cloth to their chicken wire fences.
 Hardware cloth is a tougher type of fencing that has even smaller holes than chicken wire.
 It’s usually around ¼ inches.
 Type of fencing protection is nearly impossible for raccoons to get through if it is secured properly.

 Best Wire for Chicken Coops Recommendation

-This hardware cloth is stronger than traditional chicken wire, and that is why it is the chicken fencing that most chicken owners turn to when they are setting up and securing their coop.
+This hardware cloth is stronger than traditional chicken wire.
+That is why it is the chicken fencing that most chicken owners turn to when they are setting up and securing their coop.

-This type of solid fencing is sure to keep your chickens in place while also ensuring their safety from any passing predators, and that is key when you want to have a successful chicken operation!
+This type of solid fencing is sure to keep your chickens in place.
+At the same time, it will ensure their safety from any passing predators.
+It will also help secure their eggs safe in their chicken nesting boxes.
+That is key when you want to have a successful chicken operation!

 What to Know about Using Pine Shavings for Chickens